IndraneelDev/IndraneelDev/README.md

 - **Weaknesses:** IFallTooFastAahahahahaha (recruiters, ignore this)

 ## What I'm Working On:
-- The Odin Project's Full Stack Course
 - Sharpening DSA skills
-- Building C-based projects (mini-tools, automation scripts) (failing miserably, so far (recruiters, ignore this too))
+- Building C-based projects
+- Building GUIs with GTK
 - Preparing for software internships for the second/third year of college

 ## Projects:

 ## Connect:
 - **LinkedIn:** [linkedin.com](www.linkedin.com/in/indraneel-aarool-dev-7551512a9)